Nthompson096/rpi-qemu-scripts/README.md

 Simply clone this reposity with git, enter cd into the cloned directory and enter `sudo sh ./instrpi-sel.sh`; it will ask for how'd you'd like to interface the inital install.

-If you had installed the console route and would like to edit the virtual machine's XML files, feel free to use `sudo virsh edit rpios`;
+If you had installed the console route and would like to edit the virtual machine's XML files to include a graphical interface, feel free to use `sudo virsh edit rpios`;
 include it the bottom before the end of `</devices>`

         <graphics type="vnc" port="-1" autoport="yes">